DEFRA/ado-pipeline-common/docs/InfrastructureDeploy.md

 ```

 ### preDeployManualTasks
-`preDeployManualTasks` list of manual tasks prompted during a pipeline-run and before the execution in a `groupedTemplates` of the  `preDeployScriptsList` and `templates`.
+`preDeployManualTasks` list of manual tasks prompted during a pipeline-run and before the execution in a `groupedDeployments` of the  `preDeployScriptsList` and `deployments`.

   ```yaml
   preDeployManualTasks: